 06 Mar The Other ‘Customs’ of International Meetings: Protocol

 - When I first started planning international meetings more than 25 years ago, “going global” was the catchphrase of the day.
-Companies sought outside of the United States and associations sought new membership.
+Companies sought new markets outside of the United States and associations sought new membership.
 When I started planning meetings abroad, my focus was strictly on logistics: freight forwarding, negotiating in foreign currencies, collaborating with airlines, tax deduct-ability, choosing activities for attendees to enjoy while they were at the destination, and producing a positive experience that would not be forgotten … all important aspects of international meetings.

 I didn’t realize I was overlooking one of the most critical parts of the international meeting experience: protocol.
-As an international , I also needed to assume the role of protocol officer without the title.
+As an international meeting planner, I also needed to assume the role of protocol officer without the title.
 I quickly learned that it was my job to understand cultural expectations to get the job done.
 Here are some protocol tips I share from my hard-earned experience:

 Communication is not the same all over the rest of the world as it is in the United States — and I am not referring to obvious language differences.
 Americans like to “get to the point” and to know definitively what is going to happen at each step of the way.
 Our communications, both written and verbal, are more hurried.
 We often use “shorthand English,” thinking the other party will understand our meaning.
 For example, responding to questions from a Japanese meeting planning team, one U.S. hotel sales executive said, “No problem,” which was interpreted as “No, there is a problem.”
 The hotel lost the business.